 Philip Morris International (PMI) engaged Verité, a labor rights NGO, in a strategic partnership to improve conditions for tobacco workers and to eliminate child labor in its global supply chain.
-To meet this objective, PMI developed and communicated a comprehensive Agricultural Labor Practices (ALP) Code to over 500,000 smallholder farms in over 30 countries.
-Employees and suppliers have also been trained across the company's entire tobacco supply chain.
-As part of implementation of the ALP Program, field technicians gather annual information on who lives and works on each farm and regularly monitor farms for adherence to the ALP Code.
-PMI engages third-party monitors to evaluate its markets, and where issues have been identified through third-party monitoring, PMI and its suppliers have worked to develop corrective action plans.
-According to the 2015 progress report on the ALP Program, PMI had so far trained 3,500 field technicians to monitor farms, affecting 2.5 million workers on tobacco farms around the world.
-In the supplier is a strategic partner of the program and the world.
+To meet this objective, PMI communicated its Agricultural Labor Practices to over 500,000 smallholder farms.
+Employees and suppliers have also been trained on a large scale.
+Further, PMI gathers information on who lives and works on each farm and has implemented third-party monitoring in three global markets.
+Where issues have been identified through third-party monitoring, PMI has worked to develop corrective action plans.
+690

 The Eliminating Child Labour in Tobacco Growing Foundation (ECLT) is a multi-brand funded non-profit organization that works to withdraw children from child labor in the tobacco sector, provide educational opportunities, raise awareness about child labor and provide livelihood opportunities for tobacco growing communities.
-The ECLT runs programs in Kyrgyzstan, Mozambique, Malawi, Philippines, Uganda, Zambia, and Guatemala.
-797
+The ECLT runs programs in Kyrgyzstan, Mozambique, Malawi, Philippines, Uganda, Zambia and Guatemala.
+691